Cyber Security and Resilience Bill

 On July 17th 2024, it was announced at the State Opening of Parliament that the Labour government will introduce the Cyber Security and Resilience Bill (CS&R).
 The proposed legislation is intended to update the existing Network and Information Security Regulations 2018, known as UK NIS.
 CS&R will strengthen the UK's cyber defences and resilience to hostile attacks thus ensuring that the infrastructure and critical services relied upon by UK companies are protected by addressing vulnerabilities, while ensuring the digital economy can deliver growth.

 The legislation will expand the remit of the existing regulations and put regulators on a stronger footing, as well as increasing the reporting requirements placed on businesses to help build a better picture of cyber threats.
 Its aim is to strengthen UK cyber defences, ensuring that the critical infrastructure and digital services which companies rely on are secure.
 The Bill will extend and apply UK-wide.

 The new laws are part of the Government's pledge to enhance and strengthen UK cyber security measures and protect the digital economy.
 CS&R will introduce a comprehensive regulatory framework designed to enforce stringent cyber security measures across various sectors.
 This framework will include mandatory compliance with established cyber security standards and practices to ensure essential cyber safety measures are being implemented.
 Ultimately, businesses will need to demonstrate their adherence to these standards through regular audits and reporting.
 Also included in the legislation are potential cost recovery mechanisms to provide resources to regulators and provide powers to proactively investigate potential vulnerabilities.

 The 'Cyber Security and Resilience (Network and Information Systems) Bill' was given its 1st reading in the UK Parliament on 12 November 2025.
+A second reading in parliament was held in January 2026.
+The bill subsequently reached the committee stage, where the legislation is subject to further review.
+The Public Bill Committee asked anyone with "relevant expertise and experience or a special interest" in the bill to submit written feedback.